 For comparisons: The eighth season of The Walking Dead on AMC averaged a 3.39 rating in the 18-49 demographic and 7.817 million total viewers.

 What do you think?
 Do you still like The Walking Dead TV series?
-Should this AMC TV show be cancelled or renewed for a tenth season?
+Should this AMC TV show have been cancelled or renewed for a tenth season?
 When do you think it should end?